Solar-Only vs. Solar Plus Storage: Which Is Right for Your Home?

 Look at when your family uses the most electricity.
 Do you turn on lights, use the oven, or run the washing machine mostly during the daytime?
 If so, a solar-only system may be enough.
 It gives you free power right when you need it.

 But if your home stays busy after sunset—if people come home late, use computers, or watch TV at night—solar-only may not cover it.
 In that case, a solar storage system is better.
-It saves extra energy from the sun and gives it back when it's dark outside.
+It captures extra energy from the sun and releases it when it's dark outside.

 Also, think about power loss.
 Does your area have storms, heat waves, or aging power lines?
 Frequent blackouts mean your home will often be in the dark.
 A battery system helps during those times.
 You can still use your fridge, keep some lights on, and charge your phone even when the grid is down.